tawnynichols/pandas-challenge/README.md

 # pandas-challenge
-This is for submitting Panda homework
+This is for submitting Pandas homework